 Arrive late.
-We had sourced an area to camp on but didn’t get our bags and equipment ready until it was getting dark.
-Approximately 7 o’clock we gathered our supplies and headed to the hills.
+We sourced an area to camp on but didn’t get our bags and equipment ready until it was getting dark.
+Approximately 7 o’clock we gather our supplies and head to the hills.

 Leave early.
-As soon as we woke up, at about 6.00 am, the kids had a small box of cereal each and we packed up to leave.
+As soon as we wake up, at about 6.00 am, the kids have a small box of cereal each and we pack up to leave.
 We were in the village of Coniston by 8.00 am.

 Leave no trace.
-All rubbish was taken with us.
-We didn’t have a fire, so no marks were left on the ground.
+All rubbish is taken with us.
+We don’t have a fire, so no marks are left on the ground.

 Respect your environment.
 We camped in a flat spot so there was no need to rip up grass or cut down trees for any reason.
 We simply put our tent down, and picked it back up again.

-Coniston Old Man had been recommended to us through Instagram, as you can park on Walna Scar Road and walk straight up onto the fell.
+Coniston Old Man is our choice as you can park on Walna Scar Road and walk straight up onto the fell.
 We arrived at 2.30 in the afternoon after having a big lunch at The Crown Inn in Coniston.
 We climbed the Old Man while scouring for a place to camp and then walked back down to the car before gathering our belongings.
 With each of the kids carrying a bag, we strolled back up to where we wanted to pitch the tent.

-By this time, head torches were required and the kids happily played around in the dark while Husband (Dicky) and I set up the tent.
-We should have perhaps had a trial run, as it was a new tent and, as usual, nothing was working properly!
+By this time, head torches were required and the kids ran around in the dark while Dicky and I set up the tent.
+We should have had a trial run, as it was a new tent.
+As usual, nothing was working properly!
 Eventually, the tent was up, the tarp laid out and the kids kicked their shoes off and made the tent their home.

-Food had already been prepared.
-Tuna pasta can be eaten hot or cold, so after we had made a cup of tea (priorities, right?!) the pasta was warmed through in a mess tin.
+Food was already prepared.
+Tuna pasta can be eaten hot or cold, so after we had made a cup of tea (priorities, right?!) the pasta had a warm through in a mess tin.
 The kids all shared together using their sporks to delve in and devour their meal.
 This was a great novelty to them, and they enjoyed it throughly.

 After we had filled our bellies, the tent was closed up and we chatted for a while inside.
 I wish I had taken a pack of cards or something to entertain us a bit more.
-But, the kids were tired after a long day travelling and hiking to the summit of Coniston Old Man, so they were happy to hunker down in their sleeping bags for a night of sleep.
-Myself and the kids were lying on the air bed, and Dicky had nestled himself along side it.
+But, the kids were tired after a long day hiking to the summit of Coniston Old Man, so they were happy to hunker down in their sleeping bags.
+Myself and the kids lay on the air bed, and Dicky nestled himself along side it.
 Considering the tent is a 3 man tent, it is spacious, and we felt very comfortable.

 Before I knew it, there were sounds of quiet snoring, and louder snoring in the corner from Dicky!
-We were all sleeping in our clothes, so the kids were fairly warm.
+We all slept in our clothes, so the kids were fairly warm.
 They had taken their coats off for comfort, and the cold didn’t seem to bother them.
 If I’m honest, I was cold.
-But the tent did have vent openings on it, that we didn’t know how to close.
+But the tent has vent openings on it, that we don’t know how to close.
 Again, we should have had a trial run!
 I nestled down next to Molly and tried to get some shut eye.

 In the morning.

-The morning greeted us with a cold wind, but nothing too worrisome.
-The views were magnificent from our camping spot and we caught the sun just over the mountains, appearing in its golden glory.
-We worked together as a team to deflate the air bed, roll up the tarp and put everything back in the bags.
-And miraculously, it all fit!
-Walking back down to the road, with the sun on our backs, and the kids hopping along happily, was just magnificent.
-The area was peaceful, the birds were singing, and not another soul could be seen.
+The morning greeted us with a cold breeze.
+The views are magnificent from our camping spot and we caught the sun just over the mountains, appearing in its golden glory.
+We work together as a team to deflate the air bed, roll up the tarp and put everything back in the bags.
+Miraculously, it all fit!
+Walking back down to the road, with the sun on our backs, and the kids hopping along, was just magnificent.
+The area is peaceful, the birds are singing, and not another soul can be seen.

 It was glorious.